kate-v-stepanova/B250-data-analysis/docs/0_before_you_start.md

 !!
 This is important!

-This has to be set as an environmental variable.
-When running a script, the script will try to load this variable.
+`BASE_DIR` has to be set as an environmental variable.
+When running a script (any script), the script will try to load this variable to find the correct location of the data.

+So, do the following:

-Open the `.bash_profile`: `vim ~/.bash_profile`
+1. Open the `.bash_profile`: `vim ~/.bash_profile`

-And add this line: `export BASE_DIR="/omics/groups/OE0532/internal/from_snapshot/"`
+2. And add this line: `export BASE_DIR="/omics/groups/OE0532/internal/from_snapshot/"` (or any other dir, which will be used as a base dir)

 ## 2. Configure .bash_profile (optionally)